guptrakeshk/my_music_store_airflow/README.md

 1. From project workspace, start Airflow service/daemon and click 'Access Airflow' to launch Airflow UI.
 2. Create connections for AWS_Credentials and Redshift from the Airflow UI.
 Go to Admin --> Connections
 3. Go to 'DAGs' in the UI.
+Ensure there are two DAGs listed.
 4. Turn schedule 'on' for **create_etl_schema** DAG and 'Trigger Dag' button.
 5. Verify all tasks are completely successfully.
 5. Turn schedule 'on' for **etl_with_airflow** DAG and Trigger Dag' button.
-6. Verify all tasks are completed successfully
+6. Verify all tasks are completed successfully.

 Note: **create_etl_schema** DAG must run first in the sequence to create ETL schema in Redshift.